Price Adjustment Guide for Contracting Parties

 by that industry.
 For contracting parties looking to use industry based PPIs for

-escalation purposes, these indexes, which directly relate to the various types
+price adjustment purposes, these indexes, which directly relate to the various types

 of primary production of an industry, are more appropriate for use in contracts.